Al-Zar in Egypt..a dance to the rhythm of tambourines to expel evil spirits

 The visitor moved to Egypt Several centuries ago from Ethiopia and Sudan, and spread throughout North Africa.
 The names and musical instruments used vary, but the goal is the same, which is to remove the jinn and evil spirits from the bodies of their victims.
 According to prevailing beliefs.

 Traditionally, this ritual lasted several days and required the sacrifice of animals.
 But in Makan, no blood is shed.
-Rather, the musicians present an updated version of the zar that fascinates Egyptians passionate about heritage, and tourists who discover the exorcism ritual.
+Rather, the musicians present an updated version of the zar that fascinates Egyptians passionate regarding heritage, and tourists who discover the exorcism ritual.
 Evil spirits

 The audience swayed with the rhythm, enjoying Umm Sameh’s voice and taken in by the look of her kohled eyes.